 Since then the project team has continued to develop the concept further.
 Many youths completed their schooling and afterwards started – provided the funding was available – vocational training or university.
 Two former participants work in the project today.
 The small team has made an excellent name for itself in the city, and there is no other organization that concerns itself with the complex problems and hard social realities of child labour.

-Twice a week the project workers from Las Hormiguitas take their mobile school to the market or two parks in the city, where children search the garbage cans for reusable items.
-This specially designed form of instruction allows them to escape their daily drudgery and discover something new.
+Until 2023, the project staff from Las Hormiguitas took their mobile school to the market or to parks in the city, where children searched the garbage cans for reusable items.
+The special lessons allowed them to escape everyday life for a moment and discover new things.
 The mobile school is a small vehicle decorated with 250 pictures, which exemplify letters and numbers that at the same time show forms and everyday objects.

 Success and challenges